JukeBox software options

 An 8Gb SDHC card used as the Pi 'boot' device will have enough 'spare' room for well over 600 mp3 tracks, and a 32Gb almost 2,500 tracks.
 On 'random play' this should be enough to ensure you don't hear the same track twice in one day (or 1 week) !

-If you install 'samba' - and program the Pi to check the SDHC (at the end of each track) for a 'new' track - all you need to do is download tracks from your PC to the Pi and they will be played 'next' (the decode limitations can be avoided by downloading .wav - 44.1 kHz, 16 bit stereo .wav equates to (44 100 * 16 * 2) = 1411 kbps i.e. less than 1.5Mbs .. transferring this via a 100mbs Ethernet should present no problems what-so-ever) Getting the Pi to play new tracks and then 'revert' back to playing the older ones is just a matter of retaining a 'date pointer' (rather than a 'play list')
+If you install 'samba' - and program the Pi to check the SDHC (at the end of each track) for a 'new' track - all you need to do is download tracks from your PC to the Pi and they will be played 'next' (the decode limitations can be avoided by downloading .wav - 44.1 kHz, 16 bit stereo .wav equates to (44 100 * 16 * 2) = 1411 kbps i.e. less than 1.5Mbs .. transferring this via a 100mbs Ethernet should present no problems what-so-ever)

-Choose the track that is 'next newer' than the date pointer, update the pointer, play the track
+At the end of a track :- List tracks in mp3 folder by date & time order Choose the track that is 'next newer' than the date pointer, update the pointer, play the track If there are no 'newer' then choose a random track

 How do I play mp3's straight from a CD/DVD +/-R ?